softwaremill/sttp/docs/requests/authentication.md

 1. (A)/(B) - Your UI needs to enable the user to authenticate.
 Your application will then receive a callback from the authentication server, which will include an authentication code.

-2. (C)/(D) - You need to send a request to the authorisation server, passing in the authentication code from step 1.
+2. (C)/(D) - You need to send a request to the authentication server, passing in the authentication code from step 1.
 You'll receive an access token in response (and optionally a refresh token).
-For example, assuming that you're using github as your authentication server, that you've taken the values of `clientId` an `clientSecret` from the github settings, and that you have received `authCode` in step 1 above:
+For example, if you were using github as your authentication server, you'd need to take the values of `clientId` and `clientSecret` from the github settings, then take the `authCode` received in step 1 above, and send a request like this:
 ```scala
 class TokenResponse(access_token: String, scope: String, token_type: String, refresh_token: Option[String])
 val tokenRequest = basicRequest